 ALSO READ: Chennai tourist hit in stone-pelting dies, Mehbooba meets family

 : Separatists on Tuesday called off their three-day strike and asked the people of Kashmir to resume normal activities from Wednesday.

 The Joint Resistance Leadership (JRL), however, asked people to hoist black flags to protest against the alleged civilian killings in the Valley by security forces.

 "The JRL has asked the people to resume normal activities from tomorrow (Wednesday) but at the same time people from all walks of life should hoist black flags and display black arm bands to show their commitment to the movement," a spokesman of the separatist amalgam said in a statement.

 3. Condition in Kashmir deteriorated in three years, says Omar:

-Former Jammu and Kashmir Chief Minister Omar Abdullah on Tuesday said the condition in Kashmir Valley has deteriorated in last three years.
+Chief Minister Omar Abdullah on Tuesday said the condition in Kashmir Valley has deteriorated in last three years.

 He made this remark while commenting on a tourist's death due to stone pelting in his assembly constituency

 "We are proud of our hospitality and we talk about it to the world.
 But, what happened is nothing but sad and shameful.
 Unfortunately, in last three years, the condition in Kashmir Valley has deteriorated," Abdullah told ANI.